Giomu/ML_UI_detection/README.md

 5.  **Install Required Packages**

     The pipeline relies on several R packages for dimensionality reduction, clustering, and classification.
-You can install them by running:
+You can install them by running in your R Console:

     ```{r}
     install.packages(c("mclust", "umap", "Rtsne", "ggplot2", "fpc", "caret", "dplyr"))